Understanding The Recession And The Housing Market

 Rachel Burris20-Minute Read

 Since COVID-19 swept the nation, the housing market has been shrouded in uncertainty.
-In the spring, shelter-in-place mandates brought the real estate industry to a screeching halt.
+In the spring of 2020, shelter-in-place mandates brought the real estate industry to a screeching halt.

 However, as restrictions have been lifted, real estate sales have soared in suburban markets.

 In those areas of the country, prices have climbed, bidding wars have become routine and homes have flown off the market mere days after being listed.
 While these robust market conditions are encouraging, we are a nation still scarred from the Great Recession.
-Thus, it’s hard not to wonder if these are the signs of an evolving housing bubble.
+Thus, some people wondered whether those were the signs of an evolving housing bubble.

-How The Housing Market Has Responded To The Past and Current Recession
+How The Housing Market Has Responded To The Past And Current Recessions

 Common sense tells us there should be a positive correlation between the economy and the housing market.
 When the economy is weak, home values should drop.
 Yet, our country is currently facing a recession, and home values are rising, at least in suburban markets.